The Woodhands Rock the Wrong Bar

 Esthero!
 Esthero!
 Esthero!

-6 June 2007, terribly early in the morning
+6 June 2007, early morning

 I’m going to see Esthero tonight.
 I can’t wait.
 The last time I saw her live was at Closer to the Heart V. She’s doing an acoustic set at the Mod Club.
 There are still tickets as of last night, so if you are a fan you should definitely check it out.
 I’m not sure how her new album would sound done acoustically, but I can certainly imagine her first album done this way.
 I’ve been listening to the EP that came out between her two albums over the past few days.
 I had always thought it strange she dropped I Drive Alone from the full length album that followed the EP — it’s such a great track.
 I suppose it’s a bit understandable, the song is very much like her stuff from 1998.
 The stuff on her last album is fairly different for the most part.
 I enjoy both albums, though I think I have a soft spot for the first.
 I think this has as much to do with when it came out as it does with the fact its all laid back trip hop.
 (I wonder where most of her fans stand on this subject.)
 I’m hoping this concert is in preparation for a new album.
 I’d hate to have to wait till 2012 for another album from her.